DataTalksClub/machine-learning-zoomcamp/projects/README.md

 * Put your model into a web service and deploy it locally with Docker
 * Bonus points for deploying the service to the cloud

+## Datasets you cannot use

+The following datasets are used in the course modules and homework.
+They cannot be used for your project.
+Pick something else.

+* Car price prediction (Module 2 - Linear Regression)
+* Customer churn / Telco churn (Module 3 - Binary Classification)
+* Credit risk scoring (Module 6 - Tree-Based Models)
+* Clothing classification (Modules 8, 9, 10 - Deep Learning, Serverless, Kubernetes)

 ## Videos

 [Submit and evaluate Zoomcamp projects 🎥](https://www.loom.com/share/4f5c155c550e48ddb54b71ba76516b04)